 /plugin install cem

-No additional configuration is needed.
-The plugin discovers custom-elements.json manifests in your project and in node_modules automatically.
+No additional configuration needed.
+Both plugins discover RHDS manifests and token files from node_modules automatically.

 Cursor